Is My Skin Purging or Breaking Out?

 Does Skin Purging Have to Happen?

 Whether purging occurs or not isn’t really something you can control.
-You can skip using an exfoliant, but that only sets skin up for more trouble down the road, not to mention losing all of the wonderful benefits exfoliation provides.
+You can skip using a leave-on exfoliant, but that only sets skin up for more trouble down the road, not to mention losing all of the wonderful benefits exfoliation provides.

-Besides, what you might see on skin’s surface after you start using a BHA would’ve shown up eventually anyway, or simply would’ve remained deep in the pore, keeping it clogged and enlarged.
-In other words, it’s actually good to see all this movement, despite the initial distress it causes.
+Besides, what you might see on skin’s surface after you start using a BHA would’ve shown up eventually, or simply would’ve remained deep in the pore, keeping it clogged and enlarged, possibly becoming cystic acne.
+It’s actually good to see all this movement, despite the initial distress it causes.

 What if I’m Still Breaking Out More Than Usual?

-If you’re still breaking out more than usual weeks after you start using a BHA exfoliant, take stock of what else you're using in your routine.
+If you’re still breaking out more than usual weeks after you start using a BHA exfoliant, consider what else you're using in your routine.
 In many instances, one product alone isn’t causing the problem; rather, it's the combination of products that’s responsible.

 What to do?
-If you’re using several products and applying them all at the same time, try applying them at different times (for example, apply one product in the morning, the other at night) or try switching to products with lighter textures (go from a cream to a lotion or gel), which often makes a world of difference.
+If you’re using several products and applying them all at the same time, try applying them at different times or try switching to products with lighter, easy-to-layer textures (go from a cream to a lotion or gel), which often makes a fast difference.

 References for this information: